phrayse/VAS-File-Architect/README.md

 - Ensure the target directory name matches the game name for which the profile is being created.
 - Full-sized, primarily transparent `.png` images are required for effective mask identification.

-## Limitations
+## Planned updates
-- The tool assigns a unique WatchZone to each mask, even if multiple masks share identical bounding box coordinates.
+- Image masks with similar but not identical bounding box values shall be grouped.

 ## Contributions and Feedback
 Contributions to the VAS File Architect are welcome!
 If you have suggestions or improvements, please feel free to contribute or message me directly.